Morant Bay rebellion: Rebellion and response

 On 7 October 1865, a black man was put on trial in the Morant Bay courthouse, charged with trespassing on a long-abandoned sugar plantation.
 The poor black Jamaicans of the parish were angered by this additional example of land inequality, and marched on the courthouse under the leadership of Bogle.
 Although the march was peaceful, the proceedings were disrupted when James Geoghegon, a black spectator, angrily denounced the charges.
 In the police's attempts to seize him and remove him from the courthouse, a fight broke out between the police and other spectators.
 While pursuing Geoghegon, two policemen were beaten with sticks and stones thrown from the crowd.
 The trial continued and Geoghegon was convicted and imprisoned.
 The following Monday the court issued arrest warrants for several men for rioting, resisting arrest, and assaulting the police.
-Among those warrants was one issued directing the arrest preacher Paul Bogle.
-The police were unable to arrest Bogle because of the interference by his followers.
+Among those warrants was one issued directing the arrest of preacher Paul Bogle.
+The police were unable to arrest Bogle because of interference by his followers.

 A few days later on 11 October, Bogle, this time with hundreds of Jamaican peasant-labourers, again marched to Morant Bay.
 The marchers had taken oaths, to "cleave to the black and leave the white", a sign that they were preparing for insurrection, or so Gad Heuman argues, indicating that oath taking in African tradition was a way to bring the group together and prepare for war.

 When the group arrived at the courthouse in Morant Bay, they were met by local officials and a small and inexperienced volunteer militia, gathered from personnel from the plantations.
 The crowd began pelting the militia with rocks and sticks, and the militia opened fire on the protesters.
 This angered the crowd, who reacted violently, burning the court house and nearby buildings.
 More than 25 people were killed on both sides, before the militia retreated.
 For the next two days, the mass of rebellious black peasants took over the parish of St. Thomas-in-the-East.